kx-chen/messenger-bot/README.md

 Welcome to Translink Bot
 =========================
-Accepts a bus stop number and send back the bus schedule.
+This bot accepts a bus stop number and send back the bus schedule.